-I’m David Cannon Drake: indie game designer/programmer, freelance writer/editor, Chinese interpreter/translator, and founder of Golden Drake Studios.
+I’m David Cannon Drake: writer, programmer, game designer, and founder of Golden Drake Studios.
 I love exploring all the natural and cultural beauty this world and various fictional worlds have to offer as well as creating my own worlds for others to explore.

 This website is a place for me to showcase my indie games and other creative and philosophical works, post my thoughts on a variety of topics, and occasionally share experiences from my personal and professional life.

 As a gamer and game developer, I focus primarily on roleplaying (RPGs), adventure, open world, strategy, and educational games.
 Realism, variability, and autonomy are the design qualities I most highly appreciate and strive for.
 As a reader and writer, my interests center around philosophy of mind, anthropology, astrobiology, speculative fiction, poetry, history, and current events.
 My other hobbies include biking, hiking, rock climbing, scuba diving, martial arts, guitar, and drawing.

 I was born along the beautiful California coast and raised among the red rocks of southern Utah.
 Much of my youth was spent exploring and investigating nature, getting into mischief with my friends, reading a wide variety of fiction and non-fiction, writing and illustrating my own fantasy and science fiction stories, playing various board games, card games, tabletop wargames, pen-and-paper RPGs, and video games, and creating games of my own, including a dinosaur-themed board game and a handful of adventure games developed on our trusty Macintosh SE with the help of HyperCard and the HyperTalk programming language.